battery-code/pdsnd_github/README.md

 The program is interactive in providing the user option to select a city, add filters for month and day of the week and finally, option to see the raw data.<br/>

-This project was done in the Udacity - Programming for Data Science Nanodegree program - Python Module
+This is the final project in the Udacity - Programming for Data Science Nanodegree program - Python Module.

 ### Files used
 chicago.csv